batuhanlel/Numerical-Analysis/README.md

 # Numerical-Analysis
-Implementation of some Numerical Analysis methods in C
+Implementation of some Numerical Analysis methods for polynomial equations in C